Menu Close

 Schwabach Equal Lengthened Shortened

-Procedure : The patient is blindfolded and the examiner holds two similar tuning forks (512) struck with moderate intensity and held at 25 cm from each ear.
-The malingerer hears in the normal ear only.
-The fork on the deaf side is advanced by 3 inches towards the ear.
-A malingerer does not hear the sound at all.
+Procedure: In this test, the patient is blindfolded.
+The examiner uses two similar tuning forks, typically of 512 Hz, struck to moderate intensity and held approximately 25 cm from each ear.
+If the patient is malingering, he will only hear the sound in the normal ear.
+The tuning fork on the deaf side is then moved closer by 3 inches.
+A malingerer will not perceive the sound at all, confirming the suspicion of non-organic deafness.

 AUDIOMETRY TESTS

-1. Pure Tone Audiometry (Gold standard).
+1. Pure Tone Audiometry (PTA)

-1. Pure Tone Audiometry (Gold standard).
-PTA is a subjective test to measure the hearing threshold for pure tones (i.e., sinusoidal waves with a single frequency, amplitude & phase) using an instrument called audiometer.
-It is an electronic device which produces pure tones, the intensity of which can be increased or decreased in 5 dB steps.
-At each frequency, the threshold intensity is determined and charted in the form of a graph called audiogram.
+PTA is a subjective test designed to determine the hearing threshold for pure tones, which are sinusoidal waves characterized by a single frequency, amplitude, and phase.
+The test utilizes an instrument called an audiometer, which is an electronic device which produces pure tones.
+The intensity of audiometer can be increased or decreased in 5 dB steps.
+During the test, the threshold intensity for each frequency is measured and recorded in a graphical representation known as an audiogram.

 Pure Tone Audiogram is a graphic representation of hearing detection thresholds in each ear.